amurgola/ResonantJs/aiagent.md

 - **Persistence** – Optionally persist values to `localStorage` so state survives page reloads.
 - **Advanced Array Operations** – Observable arrays expose methods like `update`, `set`, and `delete` to trigger UI refreshes when items change.
 - **Child Object Support** – Nested objects (e.g. `user.profile.email`) remain reactive through automatic proxy wrapping.
-- **Computed Properties** – Compute derived values in callbacks to maintain aggregate state such as statistics.
+- **Computed Properties** – Define reactive derived values using `computed()` that automatically update when their dependencies change.
 - **Component Patterns** – Encapsulate related variables and callbacks in functions for reuse across the page.

 ## Example Workflow for an AI Agent

 1. **Initialize** a new `Resonant` instance when generating the page.
 2. **Add Variables** using `add` or `addAll` for any data that needs to be reactive.
 Enable persistence if needed.
+3. **Define Computed Properties** using `computed()` for derived values that should automatically update when dependencies change.
-3. **Bind Elements** in generated HTML using `res`, `res-prop`, and related attributes so DOM updates automatically.
+4. **Bind Elements** in generated HTML using `res`, `res-prop`, and related attributes so DOM updates automatically.
-4. **Attach Callbacks** with `addCallback` when additional logic is required after data changes.
-This can be used to compute derived values or interact with other services.
+5. **Attach Callbacks** with `addCallback` when additional logic is required after data changes.
+This can be used to interact with other services.
-5. **Manipulate Data** directly in generated scripts.
+6. **Manipulate Data** directly in generated scripts.
 Changes propagate to the interface with no manual DOM manipulation.

 ## When to Use